Avaaj Otalo: Voice-based social media for rural India

 In places such as rural India, small-scale farmers struggle to meet the challenges of fierce global competition, increasing costs of farm inputs, water shortages, and new diseases and pests brought on by a changing climate.
 To deal with these challenges, information has become a critical input to farming operations: faced with rapidly changing conditions, farmers need market information, timely technical advice, and alerts on new and improved techniques.
 There are currently few sources for reliable, timely knowledge.
 Television and radio have achieved remarkable penetration in rural areas and stand as an effective means of information dissemination.
 However, without a platform to discuss, debate, and relate personal experience, information is not actionable.

-Social software - email, blogs, wikis, forums, and social networks - has revolutionized how people learn and share expertise on the web, but the Internet and its associated access technologies (broadband connectivity, PCs) are out of reach for much of rural India.
+Social media - email, blogs, wikis, forums, and social networks - has revolutionized how people learn and share expertise on the web, but the Internet and its associated access technologies (broadband connectivity, PCs) are out of reach for much of rural India.
 Even if Internet-connected PCs were available, widespread usage is constrained by language and literacy barriers.
 But while computers are unaffordable or unfamiliar to rural communities, mobile phones are not.

-Project Description
+Description

 People